Does Worcestershire Sauce Expire?

 While safe to use long past its date, the complex flavor of Worcestershire sauce does fade over time.
 The bright, tangy notes become muted, and the depth of flavor diminishes.
 For cocktails like Bloody Marys or marinades where the sauce is prominent, fresher is better.

-Storage is flexible—the pantry is fine if you use it regularly, but refrigeration extends peak flavor quality.
+Storage is flexible—the pantry is fine if you use it regularly, but refrigeration extends peak flavor quality, a common dilemma with condiments like ketchup as well.
 Always keep the cap tightly sealed to prevent evaporation, which can concentrate the saltiness and change the balance.

 The original Worcestershire sauce recipe from Lea & Perrins dates to 1837 and involves an 18-month barrel fermentation process.
 The combination of malt vinegar, anchovies, tamarind, garlic, onions, molasses, and spices undergoes enzymatic breakdown during fermentation that creates the sauce's deep umami flavor.
 This extended fermentation is also what makes it so shelf-stable: the ingredients have already undergone the chemical changes that cause most foods to spoil.
 Other brands may use shorter fermentation or artificial flavoring, which can affect both taste and shelf stability.